agnesjang98/dd-stardew-valley/README.md

  Visit https://app.datadoghq.com/account/settings#agent/mac for more instructions.

+### Adding Logs
+Follow the steps here to modify the agent: https://app.datadoghq.com/logs/onboarding/server - TBD on getting log4net to work

 # Adding packages

 I have no clue how to do this nicely outside of visual studio.
 It's 2:30 am and I'm done trying.